PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Hyperparameters

-**We are **continuously improving the performance for off-policy algorithms and finding better hyperparameters.
+**We are continuously improving the performance of off-policy algorithms and finding better hyperparameters.
 So we are happy to receive any advice from users, feel free for opening PRs or issues.**

 Off-Policy algorithms almost share the same hyperparameters, the share hyperparameters are listed below: